List of The Simpsons guest stars (seasons 21–present): Guest stars

-Actor Albert Brooks made the first two of his seven appearances in season one.
+Actor Albert Brooks made the first two of his twelve appearances in season one.

 Singer Tony Bennett was the first person to voice himself on the show.

-Actor Jon Lovitz has made nine appearances on the show including three cross-over appearances as Jay Sherman from the series The Critic.
+Actor Jon Lovitz has made over twenty appearances on the show including three cross-over appearances as Jay Sherman from the series The Critic.

 Musician Michael Jackson was credited as "John Jay Smith" for his role in "Stark Raving Dad".